With NAM A2 around the Corner, is it a Good Time to Buy NAM Hardware?

 Also, if you are gigging with the Pocket Master (which people definitely do) or future competitors, then you are likely going to want some kind of midi unit to give you more pedalboard-like control over effects.
 So whatever hardware you are buying might be part of a modular system where you can buy the "minimum viable brains" and swap it out if/when it makes sense.

 Of course, some players are going to be looking to buy something high-end like the Dimehead pedal to avoid conversion and minimize latency, especially for gigging.
 I think this is relatively safe too.
 That pedal already runs A1 without any sort of lossy conversion step, and high-quality NAM support is that product's bread and butter.
-In an Instagram post, Dimehead confirmed they are working on A2 and plan to have a firmware update supporting it out mid-March:

 No matter what tier you're looking at, you have to look at the software ecosystem around the product even though we are talking about "NAM hardware."
 What's the firmware update process like?
 Is there any sign of fragility with it?
 What's their history and communication of firmware updates like?
 What's the experience like with any connected apps (if applicable)?
 How do I get NAM files and IRs onto the device?
 These are the kinds of questions you have to ask yourself.
 In the case of the Sonicake Pocket Master, the converted NAM support actually came through a firmware update, which demonstrates that they have some amount of agility in terms of being able to meaningfully change their firmware.
 With the native, open-source slimming feature coming though, it does seem like proprietary conversion layers are essentially a form of tech debt, but we'll see how much it ends up mattering.
 Again, I think we can be more forgiving on cheap devices.